quasinet package¶

 The metric tensor G_ij is defined as:

-\[G_{ij} = \frac{1}{2} \left( D(p + \delta p_i + \delta p_j, p) - D(p + \delta p_i, p) - D(p + \delta p_j, p) + D(p, p) \right)\]
+\[G_{ij} = \frac{1}{2} \left( D(p + \delta p_i + \delta p_j, p) - D(p + \delta p_i, p) - D(p + \delta p_j, p) + D(p, p) \right)\]where D is the distance function, p_i is the i-th unit Quasinet, and delta is a small perturbation.

 Parameters: p_distrib (list[dict(str,float]): quasinet.predict_distributions() for the quasinet ‘p’ at which metric tensor is calculated delta (float): A small number representing a change in each coordinate direction. progress (bool): show progress bar